 Doppler sonography is performed using the same transducer.

 What will I experience during and after the procedure?

-However, at times during an obstetrical ultrasound, the sonographer may have to press more firmly to get closer to the embryo or fetus to visualize the structure better.
+However, at times during an obstetrical ultrasound, the sonographer may have to press more firmly to get closer to the embryo or fetus to better visualize the structures.
 Any discomfort is usually minimal and temporary.

 If a Doppler ultrasound study is performed, you may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.

 With transvaginal scanning, there may be minimal discomfort as the transducer is inserted into the vagina.